 Stairs played 19 seasons, hitting .262/.356/.477 with 265 home runs in 1895 games.
 He played for 12 different MLB teams.
 As a result, he must have quite a collection of jerseys.

 Matt is number 3 among Canadian baseball players in home runs and games played.

-Matt has been a favorite of mine since seeing him years ago in Toronto when Matt was an Oakland A. Warming up between innings, Matt was throwing to a ball boy in front of us and he took the time to show the teenager how to throw properly, straight overtop instead of 3/4 so that his throws would go straight and not tail.
-I thought it was great the a major league player would spend the time to give a little lesson during a game.
+Stairs has been a favourite of mine since seeing him years ago in Toronto when Matt was with the Oakland A’s.
+Warming up between innings, Matt was throwing to a ball boy in front of us.
+He showed the teenager how to throw correctly, straight over the top instead of 3/4, so his throws would go straight and not tail.
+I thought it was great a major league player would spend the time to give a little lesson during a game.

 Happy Birthday, Matt.
-Hope it has been a good one.
+I hope it is a good one.